 The IRM base case model is used as the foundation for establishing the IRM, the Locational Capacity Requirements (LCRs), and for certain other NYISO reliability studies.
-Appendix DC discusses the potential changes to the IRM base case model needed by the NYISO to conduct various NYISO studies, including the LCR Study.
+Appendix Capacity Studies of the IRM base case model needed by the NYISO to conduct various NYISO studies, including the LCR Study.